Uyghur AppealMake a Donation

 World Jewish Relief will provide food, healthcare and psychological support to some of the most vulnerable Uyghur families in Turkey.

-We can and we must help these vulnerable families who have fled persecution and that is why we ask you to make a donation today and be part of the Jewish community’s emergency response.
+We can and we must help these vulnerable Uyghur families who have fled persecution and that is why we ask you to make a donation today and be part of the Jewish community’s emergency response.
 Your support can help us help those in need.

 Please be part of the Jewish community’s response to this crisis.